billlidc/resources/README.md

-# documents
+# resources
-My repository for dynamic document management
+My repository hosting the webpage of resources